-Peace operations are an important mechanism for progressing women, peace and security.
+Peace operations are an important mechanism for progressing women, peace and security (WPS).
 The Declaration of Shared Commitments on the Action for Peacekeeping (A4P) initiative includes commitments by member states to implement the WPS agenda with a focus on supporting women's participation in peace processes, integrating gender perspectives, and increasing the number of women in peacekeeping.
 None of these pledges by the international community are new, however their inclusion in the Declaration serves as a reminder that further action is needed in these areas to strengthen peacekeeping and its efforts to support sustainable peace.
-If the A4P Declaration is to have any utility in advancing WPS in UN peace operations, then effort is needed at the political level among member states in New York, in the field by mission leadership, and in capitals where policies are put in place to deploy people.
 This paper examines some of the challenges that need to be addressed to ensure the A4P initiative is positioned to advance WPS and improve the effectiveness of peacekeeping.